-There really isn’t another bird that comes close to being as outrageously blessed with head feathers – they are unique in that respect.
+There really isn’t another bird that comes close to being as outrageously blessed.
+Blessed with head feathers that are unique in that respect.

 They sport 1970s’ hairdo’….need I say more?

 In this guide on polish chickens, we discuss their temperament, egg-laying capabilities, recognized varieties, and also how to establish if it’s the right breed for you.

 Here’s our guide to this unusual and striking bird.

 Truly, the origins of this bird are unclear.
 There are several anecdotal stories of how it came into Europe.

 My favorite is that in 1736, the King of Poland was unseated and fled to France.
 With him, in his ‘luggage,’ he brought his beloved Polish chickens.

 They became the darlings of French society at the time, being loved by the French aristocracy, and from then on, their future was assured.
 As romantic as this might seem, it is doubtful to be true.

 The truth is probably more mundane.
 The first real mention of them comes from the Netherlands, where they were possibly imported from Spain.
 It is thought that the name Polish was derived from the old Dutch word ‘pol’ for a large head.